kpecsok98/Worcester-Greenspace/README.md

 ## Introduction to the Tutorial
 For this tutorial you will learn how to use the GeoPandas library in Python to create a few different maps within Carto that shows the presence of green space within Worcester, and how the presence of green space varies in Worcester Census Block Groups (CBGs) that are deemed Environmental Justice  with all criteria, Environmental Justice with some criteria and CBGs that are not deemed Environmental Justice.
 Keep reading to learn what an Environmental Justice CBG with some or all criteria are.

 Below are the following maps that will be created for this tutorial.
 If you wish to view these maps on Carto there is a link next to each image, which will send you to Carto to show an interactive version of that map.
 This is very helpful in allowing viewers to examine where in Worcester green space, Environmental Justice CBGs are, and where Worcester green space is located within Environmental Justice CBGs.
 Using Carto is a great way to look interactively look at the locations of the shapefiles based on street and landmarks, for instance through this map I can zoom in and see which CBGs surrounding Clark University (my institution) considered Environmental Justice CBGs.
 You will notice that thought at in addition I have a map showing tree cover in Worcester.
-This was a map that I created using Worcester treecover data, however this data is not allowed for public use so I will not be sharing it, but if you are interested in seeing how I got the treecover data into this Carto Map, I will have a section explaining this.
-Perhaps if you want to add additional data to your map that I didn't include, it could potentially be helpful to review the treecover section.
+This was a map that I created using Worcester tree cover data, however this data is not allowed for public use so I will not be sharing it, but if you are interested in seeing how I got the tree cover data into this Carto Map, I will have a section explaining this.
+Perhaps if you want to add additional data to your map that I didn't include, it could potentially be helpful to review the tree cover section.

 While the maps I made were intended specifically for Worcester, you can do these maps for any town in Massachusetts with the data I provided.
 In the instructions of this tutorial I will explain how you can choose to do a different Massachusetts town.
 Here are the maps below: